gvolpe/par-dual/README.md

   -> m a
 ```

-In this case, it takes only two `Monad` computations and a function, but in practice, this function abstracts over its arity in order to allow us to compose an arbitrary number of computations.
+In this case, `parMap2` takes only two computations and a function, but you can find other versions up to `parMap6`.
+If there is demand, we can consider abstracting over its arity, in order to compose an arbitrary number of computations.

 For example, if we define a `Person` datatype with two fields: